-- Unpaid (Full) – no payments have been made on the original amount ordered or agreed
+- Unpaid (full) – no payments have been made on the original amount ordered or agreed

-- Unpaid (Partial) – a partial amount has been paid
+- Unpaid (partial) – a partial amount has been paid

-- Paying as Agreed – payments are being made in accordance with a payment arrangement that is in effect.
+- Paying as agreed – payments are being made in accordance with a payment arrangement that is in effect.

-Holding respondents accountable for their misconduct is important for investor protection and protecting the integrity of the Alberta capital market.
+Holding respondents accountable for their misconduct is important for investor protection and to protect the integrity of the Alberta capital market.
 Enforcing Commission orders to the full extent allowed by law, including collecting outstanding amounts owed, is key to effective deterrence.
 To that end, the ASC pursues all avenues of collection available, including questionings, seizure of assets, and garnishment of wages, both inside and outside the province of Alberta.